Déraciné: Plot

 The Faerie learns the Headmaster and Margareta were scholars from the city of Rohn studying faeries, but the city burned down and evil faeries stole life force through the land.
 The Headmaster and Margareta set up the orphanage to continue their experiment.
 Concluding that humans with regrets will become evil, and that a newborn is the perfect candidate, they attempted to turn Alexis into a faerie, resulting in her death.
 The Faerie realizes that it is the faerie version of Alexis, summoned when Yuliya stole the Headmaster's golden wand and wished to see Alexis again, inadvertently trading her own life force.

 Ultimately, history will prove to repeat itself unless the Faerie decides to return Yuliya's life to her instead of taking the ring for itself.
 Yuliya comes to the realization of how special her own life is, and resolves to live her life to the fullest.
 However, this means the Faerie sacrifices its own ability to interact with the world, slowly fading away into nothing.
 Yuliya lives happily with her friends and the Headmaster.

 Development

 Déraciné is a first-person adventure game developed for virtual reality (VR) by FromSoftware, with assistance from Japan Studio, and published by Sony Interactive Entertainment for the PlayStation 4 via its PlayStation VR add-on peripheral.
-It was announced at E3 2018 and directed by Hidetaka Miyazaki, better known for creating the Dark Souls series of action role-playing games.
-Miyazaki's goal for the game was to recreate the first-person adventure game genre in VR.
+It was directed by Hidetaka Miyazaki, better known for creating the Dark Souls series of action role-playing games, with the goal to recreate the first-person adventure game genre in VR.
 Miyazaki sought to explore the theme of "existence versus non-existence," which he felt would only be possible via VR.
 Due to the change in perspective, the development team placed more focus on facial expressions in comparison to previous FromSoftware games, which presented a challenge.
 Déraciné was developed using Unreal Engine.